-A design mockup is 100% always provided and is ideal to show how the design could look in real life.
-We purchase the vehicles template and place our crafty layout within it – drivers side, passenger side, rear, front and top if it’s a complete wrap is all designed.
+A design mockup is 100% always provided.
+It is ideal to show how the design could look in real life.
+We purchase the vehicle’s template and place our crafty layout within it – driver’s side, passenger side, rear, front, and top, if it’s a complete wrap is all designed.
 This will illustrate how the design will look on the vehicle when it’s rolling down the road.

-A good wrap becomes awesome when it consists of these items: choosing the type of wrap, a strong brand portrayal, text/copy messaging and a web address coupled with maybe a phone number.
+A good wrap becomes awesome when it consists of these items: choosing the type of wrap, a strong brand portrayal, text/copy messaging and a web address coupled with a phone number.

 The most important factor is to figure out your main marketing message.
 Limiting your advertising copy on a wrap is key to its readability when moving.
-Remember: its a moving billboard you’ve got here.
+Remember, it’s a moving billboard you’ve got here.
 Keep it clean and simple.

 The phone number is purely individual to each client’s goals.
-Sometimes, it’s in the layout and other times it isn’t necessary.
+Sometimes, it’s in the layout.
+Other times, it isn’t necessary.

 A design mockup is provided every time and is ideal to show how the design could look in real life.
 The design and all design components are sized according to the order specifications to ensure everything is proportionate in relationship to the actual size.

 A good business sign keeps a few key sign points in mind.
-These tips will ensure the end result will be exactly what you need and will beneficially represent your brand day in and day out.
+These tips will ensure the result will be exactly what you need and will beneficially represent your brand day in and day out.